robertodiazbriones/pandas-challange/README.md

 # Pandas-challange
-Pandas homework that corresponds to the 4th unit of the _Data Analisis bootcamp course_, on this homework we were assign to analize a sets of data **HeroesOfPymoli_purchase_data.csv** using python scripting thru Jupyter Notebook with the Pandas library.
+Pandas homework corresponds to the 4th unit of the _Data Analisis bootcamp course_, on this homework we were assign to analize a set of data **HeroesOfPymoli_purchase_data.csv** using python scripting thru Jupyter Notebook with the Pandas library.

-Heroes of Pymoli is an online game with great success in the gaming universe
+Heroes of Pymoli is an online game with great success in the gaming universe, from the file provided it was required to get the next analysis

-Get the next data analisis.
 - Player Count
 - Purchasing Analysis (Total)
 - Gender Demographics